Yucca Mountain nuclear waste repository: Opposition

 There was significant public and political opposition to the project in Nevada.
-An attempt was made to move ahead with it and override the opposition.
-But the local opposition prevailed.
+An attempt was made to move ahead with it and override the opposition, but the local opposition prevailed.

 On March 5, 2009, U.S. Energy Secretary Steven Chu reiterated in a Senate hearing that the Yucca Mountain site was no longer considered an option for storing reactor waste.

 On March 3, 2010, the DOE filed a motion with the NRC to withdraw its license application, but states, counties, and individuals nationwide have sued on the grounds that the NWPA did not authorize the motion.

 The costly 2014 nuclear accident at the New Mexico Waste Isolation Pilot Plant, in which a nuclear waste container exploded, caused doubt that it could serve as an alternative to Yucca Mountain.

-In January 2019, Nevada Governor Steve Sisolak vowed that "not one ounce" of nuclear waste would be allowed at Yucca Mountain, and a May funding bill did not include funding for the site.
-In May 2019, the Reno Gazette-Journal published a long-form essay cataloging opposition to the Yucca Mountain project.
+In January 2019, Nevada Governor Steve Sisolak said that "not one ounce" of nuclear waste would be allowed at Yucca Mountain, and a May funding bill did not include funding for the site.
+In May, the Reno Gazette-Journal published a long-form essay cataloging opposition to the Yucca Mountain project.
 According to a tribal elder, the Western Shoshone view Yucca Mountain as sacred and believe a nuclear storage facility "will poison everything.
 It's people's life, our Mother Earth's life, all the living things here, all the creatures; whatever's crawling around, it's their life too."
-The tribes say they lack funds to discredit federal safety claims, but will be directly affected by a potential disaster.
+The tribes say they lack funds to discredit federal safety claims but would be directly affected by a disaster.